Kässbohrer Geländefahrzeug

-Kässbohrer Geländefahrzeug AG is a specialized vehicle manufacturer based in Laupheim, Germany.
+Kässbohrer Geländefahrzeug AG is a German specialized vehicle manufacturer based in Laupheim.
 It is the worldwide market leader in snow grooming and sand cleaning machines marketed under the brands PistenBully and BeachTech.

-Company
+History

-The company was formed in 1994 through a management buy out of the snow and sand divisions during the breakup of Karl Kässbohrer Fahrzeugwerke.It was publicly traded from 1998 until it was taken private in 2015, when Ludwig Merckle's LuMe holding company, which had previously owned over 95% of shares, bought out minority shareholders for an aggregate EUR 13.8 million.
+The company was formed in 1994 through a management buyout of the snow and sand divisions during the breakup of Karl Kässbohrer Fahrzeugwerke.
+It was publicly traded from 1998 until it was taken private in 2015, when Ludwig Merckle's LuMe holding company, which had previously owned over 95% of shares, bought out minority shareholders for an aggregate EUR 13.8 million.